santoshvandari/Elephant/Readme.md

 ## Overview

-Nigrani is a comprehensive wildlife monitoring solution designed to detect and track elephants in real-time using advanced computer vision techniques.
+EMCS is a comprehensive wildlife monitoring solution designed to detect and track elephants in real-time using advanced computer vision techniques.
 The system processes camera feeds, identifies elephants with high accuracy, captures snapshots, and provides a web-based dashboard for monitoring and management.
-More importantly, Nigrani serves as a critical tool for preventing human-wildlife conflicts by providing early warning systems to rural communities.
+More importantly, EMCS serves as a critical tool for preventing human-wildlife conflicts by providing early warning systems to rural communities.

 ### Key Capabilities